How Does a Pacifier Affect My Baby’s Teeth?

 - Never tie the pacifier around your baby’s neck.
 They could strangle themselves if the cord gets stuck.

-- NEVER clean a pacifier by putting in your mouth.
+- NEVER clean a pacifier by putting it in your mouth.
 Cavities are contagious, and you could unknowingly be passing on the cavity-causing bacteria from your mouth.

 - Don’t dip the pacifier in juice or sugar before giving it to your child.
 The sugar will cause decay in their teeth.